May 17, 2022 by Andrea Rajic

 We’re here to answer all these questions, so let’s dive right in.

 The first and essential use case for remote workspaces is to provide employees with the options they need.
-The perceptions of work-life balance have changed in recent years, and the #1 benefit employees are asking for at work is flexibility.
+The perceptions of work-life balance have changed in recent years, and the #1 benefit employees are asking for is flexibility.

 However, these events aren’t always easy to organize for People Operations teams.
-It takes jumping through administrative hoops to decide on a location, get everyone there, find accommodation, and secure a workspace that is suitable for both work and team bonding.
+It takes jumping through administrative hoops to decide on a location, get everyone there, find accommodation, and secure a workspace suitable for both work and team bonding.

 Another way companies use remote workspaces is as a hiring differentiator.
 If you decide to hire remotely, the flexibility will surely attract candidates from all across the US (or even the world).
 Of course, you won’t have an office presence in every location your candidates are in, but there is still a way to showcase both your benefits and your company culture with remote workspaces.